priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Input Validation
+**Concept**: Process of checking and sanitizing user input to prevent security vulnerabilities like injection attacks.
 **Analogy**: Like a security guard who checks IDs before letting people into a building.
 ```python
 import re